MANU NATIONAL PARK ROUTE

 MANU NATIONAL PARK ROUTE – ACJANACO

-Acjanaco is at the beginning of the Biosphere Reserve on your route, and it is also the most southern part of the Reserve.
-Acjanaco is at an elevation of 3200 meters reserve zone national park .
-The road to your left leads to the
+Acjanaco is located at the beginning of the Biosphere Reserve on your route and is also the southernmost part of the Reserve.
+It is 3,200 meters above sea level.
+The road to the left leads to the Tres Cruces viewpoint, famous for its spectacular sunrise, which can only be observed here and in Japan.

-The best time to see it is during July and August.
-During the rest of the year, the area is normally too cloudy.
-The clouds form because of the humidity which rises from Thunor them jungle side of the Mountains.
-The Incas used
+The best time to see it is in July and August.
+For the rest of the year, the area is usually too cloudy.
+Clouds form due

-Known as Knosnipata in queshua, this valley is at 900 meters, 3000 feet of elevation.
+Known as Knosnipata in Quechua, this valley is located at 900 meters above sea level.
 It has been inhabited for many decades.
-First came opportunists and missionaries, but more lately the settlers have been landless peasants

-have washed out all the natural fertility.
-Despite this, the inhabitants of the valley still cultivate crops, (rice, manioc, coca, bananas, other different kind of fruits), as they have done for decades.
-There are three main
+- Despite this, the valley inhabitants still cultivate rice, cassava, coca, bananas, and other fruits, as they have for decades.

 ALTO MADRE DE DIOS